 Occupancy if “Moderate”: 50% only if converted to restaurant service.

 Occupancy if “Substantial”: Closed

 According to the Arkansas Department of Health, dine-in service may continue; seating may now increase to up to 66% (or two-thirds) of total seating capacity.
 Seating shall be adjusted to maintain six (6) feet between occupied seats at adjacent tables.
 Groups for bars and restaurants must be 10 or fewer customers.
 Patrons must wear a face covering while in the establishment when physical distancing of 6 feet cannot be ensured.

 According to the Restaurant Business Online, California will close restaurant dining rooms for a third time, starting Tuesday, in nearly three-fourths of its counties, a move Gov. Gavin Newsom described as “pulling the emergency brake” on a runaway increase of coronavirus infections in the nation’s largest restaurant market.

-According to the Colorado Department of Public Health & Environment, as of Nov.
-20, several counties will move to level red (severe risk) on the state dial in response to rapid and widespread COVID-19 transmission.
-Level red counties will see indoor dining closed (except for outdoor and takeout).
+According to the Colorado Department of Public Health & Environment, as of Jan.
+4, several counties will move to level orange (high risk) on the state dial in response to rapid and widespread COVID-19 transmission.
+Level orange counties will see indoor dining open at 25% capacity.